(Sorry there was no March issue this year - the

 degrees F, which is OK

-for making ice and short term storage of
+for making ice and short term storage of most frozen foods, but

 'Thought we'd 'arrived' when we got our frost-free in 1980 or